 Positano is built for walking.
 Positano’s most famous site is the Church of Santa Maria Assunta, which has a dome made of sparkling majolica tiles.

 One of the best things to do in Positano is to hike the Path of Gods.
 It’s a well marked path extending from Positano to the town of Amalfi, which takes about 2 hours.
 You’ll be rewarded with breathtaking views from the trail.

-This pretty Italian town is full of red and peach colored medieval buildings and Roman ruins.
-It was made famous by Shakespeare's plays Romeo and Juliet and The Two Men of Verona.
-And it's a fitting site for a high octane infusion of romance.
+This beautiful town in Italy is full of red and peach colored medieval buildings and Roman ruins.
+Verona was made famous by Shakespeare’s plays Romeo and Juliet and The Two Men of Verona.
+And it’s a fitting site for a high octane infusion of romance.

 Juliet’s House, or Casa de Giulietta, is a gorgeous 14th Gothic building in Verona.
 But, like the fictional love story, Juliet’s House is itself a fiction.
 It wasn’t owned by the Capulets.